 A couple of years after our move to Arizona, I bought my first-ever album, Purple Rain.
 My grade school best friend and I listened to that soundtrack until all of the lyrics spun in circles in our brains.
 (Yes, even Darling Nikki.)

-After college in the Southwest, I returned to Minnesota for four years, where I went on a first date with a charming guy to First Avenue.
-Known to locals as First Ave, that's where Prince launched his music career and put Minneapolis on the music map.
-A couple of years ago, that same charming guy (who’s now my husband) and I considered buying tickets to a Prince concert.
+Years later, that same charming guy (who’s now my husband) and I considered buying tickets to a Prince concert.
 But at a couple hundred dollars a pop, we resisted our musical urges and stayed home with our kids.
 It’s true what they say about regrets.
 It’s the things you didn’t do that gnaw at you more than those you did.

 Why Tour Paisley Park

 You can no longer see Prince play live in concert.
-But you can go get a glimpse into the mind and life of this music icon during a Paisley Park tour.
+But you can get a glimpse into the mind and life of this music icon during a Paisley Park tour.
 You need to make reservations to visit Paisley Park.
-You can buy the standard ticket but I suggest getting the VIP tour for additional access and information, as described in my story above.
-You won’t regret it.

 Would you like to tour Paisley Park?
 Let us know in the comments below!